Delegative democracy

 In political science, delegative democracy is a mode of governance close to Caesarism, Bonapartism or caudillismo with a strong leader in a newly created otherwise democratic government.
 The concept arose from Argentinian political scientist Guillermo O'Donnell, who notes that representative democracy as it exists is usually linked solely to highly developed capitalist countries.
-However, newly installed democracies do not seem to be on a path of becoming fully representative democracies.
+However, newly installed democracies do not seem to be on a path of becoming fully representative democracies, and instead exhibit authoritarian tendencies.
 O'Donnell calls the former delegative democracies, for they are not fully consolidated democracies but may be enduring.

 For a representative democracy to exist, there must be an important interaction effect.
 The successful cases have featured a decisive coalition of broadly supported political leaders who take great care in creating and strengthening democratic political institutions.
 By contrast, the delegative form is partially democratic, for the president has a free rein to act and justify his or her acts in the name of the people.
 The president can "govern as he sees fit" even if it does not resemble promises made while running for election.
-The president claims to represent the whole nation rather than just a political party, embodying even the Congress and the judiciary.
+The president claims to represent the whole nation rather than just a political party, embodying even the legislature and the judiciary.

 O'Donnell's notion of delegative democracy has been criticized as being misleading, because he renders the delegative model that is core to many current democratic governments worldwide into a negative concept.